dcfvg/diapaudio/README.md

 ### Timestamp Detection

-diapodio extracts timestamps from your media files using multiple methods:
+diapaudio extracts timestamps from your media files using multiple methods:

 #### Images